UniSuper's DBD vs. Accumulation 2

 Assumptions for our calculation

 Fixed contributions.
-We assume that the university contributes 14% of the researchers salary into the DBD, while the researcher contributes 7% pre-tax.
-This corresponds to the current standard setting, where the university contributes 14% into the DBD and 3% into the accumulation component.
+We assume that the university contributes 14% of the researchers salary into the DBD, while the researcher contributes 8.24% pre-tax (leading to 7% contributions after 15% tax is applied).
+This typically corresponds to the most tax-efficient DBD contributions, where the university contributes 14% into the DBD and 3% into the accumulation component.
 We will ignore the accumulation component, as its return will behave just like an Accumulation 2 investment with a return based on underlying investment choices.

 Ignoring accumulation component.
 As we compare DBD with Accumulation 2, we do not consider the Accumulation component of DBD members, which will generally behave just as Accumulation 2.
 Consequently, we also do not take the 3% employer contribution towards the Accumulation component into account when we compute the equivalent amount that we invest via Accumulation 2 instead.